keystonejs/keystone/docs/pages/docs/graphql/filters.md

 ---

 {% hint kind="warn" %}
 We recently improved this API so it’s easier to program and reason about.
-If you were using it prior to August 17th 2021, [read this guide](/updates/new-graphql-api) for info on how to upgrade.
+If you were using it prior to August 17th 2021, [read our blog post](/blog/new-graphql-api) for info on how to upgrade.
 {% /hint %}

 Each field type provides its own set of filters which can be used with [queries](./overview#users).